A lot of times when I evaluate my patients, they’ve been suffering for years and years with symptoms of dizziness and vertigo.

 So if you can imagine the specialty that a physician would have to go through to become first a physician, then to become a neurologist, or an ENT – which is an ear, nose and throat doctor or otolaryngologist.
 And then beyond that they would have to become an inner ear specialist.

 So it’s a sub-specialty within medicine that’s very uncommon to find in any physician.

-That’s why a lot people are walking around with undiagnosed inner ear problems.
+That’s why a lot people are walking around with undiagnosed inner ear problems, suffering for years.
 They simply haven’t gotten to the right physician that knew how to properly evaluate and treat them.

 So my recommendation to you if you are suffering with dizziness, vertigo, imbalance or unexplained repeated falls is to find someone who specializes in the inner ear at the Vestibular Disorders Association website, vestibular.org, and get some relief today for your symptoms.